giridhar7632/parallaxEffect/README.md

   item.style.transform = `translateY(${-distance*speed}px)`
 }
 ```
-This [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) has three arguments `layer`- the layer you want to add parallax, `distance`- how much we scroll and `speed`- the required speed change.
+This <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions">`function`</a> has three arguments `layer`- the layer you want to add parallax, `distance`- how much we scroll and `speed`- the required speed change.
 We are going to add parallax for multiple layers.
 That's why we created a function for recalling it for different layers.<br>

 And then we are going to get the element using `querySelector`.
 You can use any javascript DOM selector as your wish.
 Finally we will be translating the `Y-offset` of the element using CSS `transform: translateY();` for changing the speed of the layer.
 The positive value into `translateY()` translates downwards and negative value translates upwards.
 Discover more about `translateY( )` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).